jnoxro/HipPy/README.md

 # HipPy
-Image Processing and Target Recognition, written by the Project Hex team for the Raspberry Pi
+Image Processing and Target Recognition, written by the Project Hex team for entry to the IMechE UAS challenge.
+Repo used as a code dump no proper structure used - probably won't run

 Requirements: